realabdulkhaliq/Getting_Started_with_ChatDev/README.md

 git clone https://github.com/OpenBMB/ChatDev.git
 ```
 ## Set Up Python Environment
 Ensure you have a version 3.9 or higher Python environment.

+**For Conda**
 You can create and activate this environment using the following commands, replacing ChatDev_conda_env with your preferred environment name or you can use as it is

 ```
 conda create -n ChatDev_conda_env python=3.9 -y